When is a Pre-purchase survey needed ?

 What does the Pre-purchase survey consist of ?

-All documentation should be aboard the vessel - proof of ownership, registration or license etc.
+First, all documentation should be aboard the vessel - proof of ownership, registration or license, manuals etc.

 Having the boat examined both in and out of the water